TwiN/g8/README.md

 ### Advanced permissions

-If you have tokens with more permissions that others, g8's permission system will make managing authorization a breeze.
+If you have tokens with more permissions than others, g8's permission system will make managing authorization a breeze.

 Rather than registering tokens, think of it as registering clients, the only difference being that clients may be configured with permissions while tokens cannot.